How to treat dandruff

 Board-certified dermatologists recommend these tips to help treat dandruff at home.

 Dandruff is a common scalp condition in which small pieces of dry skin flake off of the scalp.
 If you have dark hair or you’re wearing dark colors, you may notice the flakes in your hair or on your shoulders.
 Dandruff may also make your scalp itch.

-For most people, dandruff does not require medical attention.
-However, sometimes the flaking and itching that appears like dandruff is actually a medical condition, such as seborrheic dermatitis, psoriasis, fungal infections of the scalp, or eczema.
+Your dermatologist may prescribe stronger dandruff shampoo or medication.
+Your dermatologist also knows whether your dandruff is a sign of a medical condition, such as seborrheic dermatitis, psoriasis, fungal infections of the scalp, or eczema.

 Roopal Vashi Kundu, MD, FAAD

 William Warren Kwan, MD, FAAD